liferay/liferay-docs/develop/tutorials/articles/115-mobile/02-ios-apps-with-liferay-screens/09-create-and-use-connector.markdown

    and store it in the appropriate property.
 For example, the `completedConnector` method in `AddBookmarkInteractor` first casts its `ServerConnector` argument to `AddBookmarkLiferayConnector`.
-It then gets the Connector's `resultBookmarkInfo` property and sets it to the Interactor’s `resultBookmark` property:
+It then gets the Connector's `resultBookmarkInfo` property and sets it to the Interactor's `resultBookmark` property:

         override public func completedConnector(c: ServerConnector) {